mohofmann/droplet-cli/README.md

 ## Story

 *tl;dr: A stopped digital ocean droplet still costs money.
-I wanted a quick and easy way to automatically snapshot+stop+destroy my droplet and restore+start it whenever I want, so I don't have to pay for it when I don't need it (except a tiny fee for the snapshot)*
+I rarely use mine, so I wanted a quick and easy way to automatically snapshot+stop+destroy my droplet and restore+start it whenever needed.
+This way I don't have to pay for it when I don't need it (except a tiny fee for the snapshot)*

 It all started with Minecraft..
 My friends and I loved playing together, so we needed a server.
 As a student I got a 50 bucks voucher for Digital Ocean (props to Github Student Developer Pack), so the decision was made 😁